malbergo/malbergo.github.io/index.md

 ## Some Documents

-01/2019: Here is a blog post overview of recent advances in generative modeling that [physicists care about](https://machine19.github.io/machine19.github.io/Blogs/Albergo_GenModels/GenModels.html)
+01/2019: Here is a blog post overview of recent advances in generative modeling that [physicists care about](https://machine19.github.io/machine19.github.io/Blogs/Albergo_GenModels/GenModels.html) as well as a link to a [corresponding talk at KITP](http://online.kitp.ucsb.edu/online/machine19/albergo/rm/jwvideo.html).

 11/2018: Here is a copy of my [master's thesis](https://github.com/malbergo/mastersthesis_final/blob/master/ThesisMichaelAlbergov_FINALRevised.pdf).